Sediqa-Fahimi/uniqsy/README.md

 ```

-4. #### Reviews (coming soon)
+4. #### Reviews
-Reviews live on the product show page, they are viewable by anyone.
-Only customers who purchased the product can add a review.
-Sellers will not be able to add reviews to their own product.
-Users can update and delete their reviews.
-They also need to be signed in before they can change a review.
+Reviews of a product are displayed on that product show page, they are publicly available to read.
+A user must sign in to add a review.
+Once a user creates a review she/he can edit or delete thier review/s.
+If the signed in user is the products's seller, she/he will not be able to add review to their own product.

 5. #### Search (coming soon)